-Headquartered in Basel, it currently employs around 1,841 staff.
+Headquartered in Basel, it currently employs around 2,178 staff.
 It manages offices in several locations worldwide, such as Bern, Geneva, Lugano, Lucerne, Zurich, Doha, Dubai, Dublin, Frankfurt, Gibraltar, Guernsey, Hamburg, Hanover, Hong Kong, London, Luxembourg, Monaco, Munich, Nassau, Panama, Poznan, Singapore, Stuttgart, and Warsaw.

 Founded in 1995, EFG International is a subsidiary of EFG Bank European Financial Group.
 The bank offers private banking and asset management services and operates in 40 locations worldwide.
-Headquartered in Zurich, it currently employs 3,750 staff.
+Headquartered in Zurich, it currently employs 3,149 staff.

+It operates through three main business segments: Private Banking and Wealth Management, Asset Management, and Investment and Wealth Solutions.
 EFG International’s Private Banking and Wealth Management segment is managed on a regional basis and is split into Continental Europe, Switzerland, the Americas, the United Kingdom, and Asia.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
-To learn more, explore our interactive career map….
+To learn more, explore our interactive career map:

 For banking careers, you will have a significant edge over the competition with our financial modeling courses.

-This has been a guide to the top banks in Switzerland.
+This has been CFI’s guide to the top banks in Switzerland.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: